 Humana People to People’s pedagogy is characterised by creating a space for students of all ages to be the drivers and navigators of their own training

-Education must be inclusive, engaging and participatory in their methods, relevant and purposeful in their content, and develop students' knowledge, understanding, and agency to address 21st century challenges.
+Education must be inclusive, engaging, and participatory in its methods, relevant and purposeful in its content to develop students' knowledge, understanding, and agency to address 21st-century challenges.

 Our approach to students and learners of all ages is to create the conditions for them to learn the basics and encourage them to develop into agents of change.